lukewrites/lukewrites.github.io/posts/aws-lambda-typeerror-x-takes-no-arguments-2-given/index.md

 .. type: text
 -->

 I guess I didn't read the documentation thoroughly enough.
+(Actually, I hadn't read it at all.)

-I had some wonderful code that worked on my local machine but constantly threw the following error on AWS Lambda:
+I had some wonderful code that worked on my local machine.
+I was excited to see it up and running on AWS Lambda (especially since Lambda is free...) but when I tried to run the script, it constantly threw the following error on AWS Lambda:

 ```json
 {